Appsilon/community-gists/connect-vs-shiny-scripts/readme.txt

 - run_connect.sh to load test an RStudio Connect server
 - run_shinyproxy.sh to load test a ShinyProxy Server

+Parameters that are configured inside the scripts:

+  slt_url - **Required** The full url of the Shiny app to run the test on. sleep_time - The amount of time to allow the system to settle before starting the servers and after starting the servers.

+Both scripts can be executed with their default configuration as they are.

-Both scripts accept the following arguments:
+Both scripts can accept the following arguments:

   run_***.sh sar_output_file sar_interval sar_duration slt_recording slt_duration slt_max_workers

     sar_output_file - The file name sar will save to on the server.
-Defaults to connect_test and shinyproxy_test. sar_interval - The frequency of system data logging sar_duration - The length of time to log data
+Defaults to connect_test and shinyproxy_test. sar_interval - The frequency of system data logging.
+View the scripts for default values. sar_duration - The length of time to log data.
+View the scripts for default values.

     slt_recording - The shinyloadtest log file to replay.
 Defaults to rsconnect.log and shinyproxy.log.
-    slt_duration - The length of time to run a shinyloadtest replay slt_max_workers - The maximum concurrent users for shinyloadtest.
+    slt_duration - The length of time to run a shinyloadtest replay.
+View the scripts for default values. slt_max_workers - The maximum concurrent users for shinyloadtest.
 The script starts with 1 worker then doubles the workers after slt_duration.
 So it does 1, 2, 4, 8, and so on.

-Parameters that are configured inside the scripts:

-  slt_url - The application path url of the Shiny app to run the test on. sleep_time - The amount of time to allow the system to settle before starting the servers and after starting the servers.
+View the scripts for default values.

 Both scripts ssh into a "sandbox" server.